kyn76/coref-hoi/kba-README.md

 The max number of antecedents for the test documents is 262, so the maximum k value for test documents is probably this one.
 Due to memory limits, the experiment was made with k = 50 for predicted boundaries and k = 200 for gold boundaries.
 The forward step of the model is indeed more memory-consuming with predicted boundaries.

-The machine on which the experiments was made has 8 GB of RAM, the processes were made without any memory-consuming application concurrency.
+The machine on which the experiments were made has 8 GB of RAM, the processes were made without any memory-consuming application concurrency.
 The memory consumption for the prediction process (for some documents) was higher than 7 GB if the value of k goes beyond 50 (predicted boundaries) / 200 (gold boundaries).

 ### Results